-This Canal is from thirty to thirty-five feet long; in the human subject, and extends from the Pylorus to the Anus.
-It consists of two portions, the longer forming four-fifths of the whole, extends from the stomach to the ileo-colic valve, the other from this latter to the anus.
-The first is Intestinum Tenue, the second Intestinum Crassum.
-This canal like the stomach consists of four coats, peritoneal, muscular, nervous, and villous.
+This Canal is from thirty to thirty-five feet long in the human subject, and extends from the Pylorus to the Anus.

+It consists of two portions, which, owing to a well-marked difference in magnitude, is divided by anatomists into the Small and Large intestines; the former, forming four-fifths of the whole, extends from the stomach to the ileo-colic valve, the latter from this valve to the anus.
+This canal, like the stomach, consists of four coats, peritoneal, muscular, cellular, and mucous.

-The small Intestine, or Intestinum Tenue, is divided somewhat artificially, by anatomists, into three parts, Duodenum, Jejunum, and Ileum.
+The SMALL INTESTINE, or INTESTINUM TENUE, although an uninterrupted tube, is divided somewhat artificially, for the sake of description, into three parts, Duodenum, Jejunum, and Ileum.

-The Duodenum deduces its name from its length, which has been fixed at twelve fingers breadth.
+The Duodenum, named from its length, which has been fixed at twelve fingers' breadth, is nearest the stomach, and the commencement of the canal.
 It is also called Ventriculus Succenturiatus.
-Beginning at the pylorus, it passes to the right, and upwards, towards the neck of the gall-bladder; it then forms a right angle, and passes downwards before the right kidney, to the third lumbar vertebra between the two laminæ of the Mesocolon on the right side.
-Here it forms a round elbow, and crosses the spine obliquely upwards, making its appearance to the left of the second lumbar vertebra, where it is continued into the mesenteric portion of intestine.
+Beginning at the pylorus, it passes upwards, and to the right side, till it reaches the neck of the gall-bladder; it then forms a right angle, and passes downwards before the right kidney, to the third lumbar vertebra, being there placed behind the superior lamina of the transverse Mesocolon.
+Here it forms a round elbow, and crosses the spine obliquely upwards, under the junction of the mesentery and mesocolon, and makes its appearance to the left of the second lumbar vertebra, where it is continued into the mesenteric portion of intestine.

 The head of the Pancreas lies in the bend of the duodenum, and fixes it firmly just there.
-The first part, where it emanates from the pylorus, is moveable, and covered with peritoneum; the second and third portions are between the laminæ of the mesocolon, but have no peritoneal coat; and the termination is both moveable, and has a peritoneal coat.
-The partial deficiency of peritoneal coat, is said to be the cause why the duodenum is susceptible of an enlargement, in some cases, but little inferior to the stomach.

-The muscular coat of this intestine consists of two planes of fibres, the external one longitudinal, the other circular and much the most numerous.
-Beneath is the coat of cellular membrane connecting it with the mucous or villous coat.
-The internal coat is reddish, tinged with bile, and occupied by a great number of rugæ or folds.
+The first part, where it emanates from the pylorus, is movable, and covered with peritoneum; the second and third portions are between the laminæ of the mesocolon, but have no peritoneal coat; and the termination is both movable, and has a peritoneal coat from being at the commencement of the mesentery.
+The partial deficiency of peritoneal coat, is said to be the cause why the duodenum is susceptible of an enlargement, in some cases, but little inferior to the stomach, cellular coat, connecting it with the mucous or villous coat.
+This internal coat is reddish, tinged with bile, and occupied by a great number of rugæ or folds.
 They are transverse and oblique, very near each other, about three lines broad, and as prominent in the distended as the undistended gut; these constitute the Valvulæ Conniventes.
-Many mucous follicles exist in this intestine, and mucous glands, called Glandulæ Brunneri; the latter are particularly accumulated about the pyloric orifice.
-It is, in the posterior part about four inches from the stomach, that the orifices of the pancreatic and hepatic ducts are found.
+Many mucous follicles exist in this intestine, and mucous glands, called Glands of Brunner; the latter are particularly accumulated about the pyloric orifice.
+It is in the posterior part, about four inches from the stomach, that the orifices of the pancreatic and hepatic ducts are found.